-Automation By Workflow Rule
+Automation Workflow Rule In SalesForce

 WFR is an automated mechanism in Salesforce by which, when a record is created or edited, we can perform 4 types of actions and make our business automated, without writing any code.